ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {: #f5_considerations-specs-vms}

 * Two virtual machines (VMs) with all options available.
-* 2, 4, or 8 vCPUs per virtual machine depending on the licensing option.
+* 2, 4, or 8 vCPUs per VM depending on the licensing option.
-* 4, 8, or 16 GB RAM per virtual machine depending on the licensing option.
+* 4, 8, or 16 GB RAM per VM depending on the licensing option.

 ### Networking
 {: #f5_considerations-specs-network}